sc19aep/Pandemic_Simulation/README.md

 # Pandemic_Simulation

-Number of Houses = TBD
+Number of Houses = 222
-Number of Shops = TBD
+Number of Shops = 12
-Number of People = TBD
+Number of People = small - 444, medium - 888, large - 1332

 People living in a house = 4
 Max people in shop = unlimited normally, max TBD during lockdown